Graduate Social Work Application Requirements

 Master of Social Work MSW

-MSW Concentration: Clinical Practice with Families and Children
+MSW Specialization: Clinical Practice with Families and Children

 *CLEP College-Level Examination Program®